-Security+: Implementing Identity and Access Management (IAM) Controls
+Security+: implementing Identity and Access Management (IAM) controls [updated 2021]

 Identity and access management (IAM) are among the most essential information security controls.
-After all, making sure a user actually is who he/she is claiming to be before providing access based on the minimal privilege principle is a sound way of ensuring data confidentiality, integrity, and even availability.
+After all, making sure a user actually is who they are claiming to be before providing access based on the minimal privilege principle is a sound way of ensuring data confidentiality, integrity and even availability.

-CompTIA’s Security+ dedicates an entire domain to IAM, representing 16% of the exam questions.
-Since most of the Security+ focuses on real-world situations, it stands to reason that, given a scenario, candidates must have the skills necessary to implement identity and access management controls.
+Since most of Security+ focuses on real-world situations, it stands to reason that, given a scenario, candidates must have the skills necessary to implement identity and access management controls.
 The topic of IAM is also covered in Security+ Domain 3: Implementation, where “access control schemes” can be found.

-Here is a list of IAM controls exam takers should be aware:
+Here is a list of IAM controls exam takers should be aware of:

-- Access control models: In order to implement IAM, it is necessary to have a way of defining what an object (i.e., a user or a process) can interact with other securable objects.
-Access control models are responsible for just that: They are used to create a paradigm that defines the relationships among permissions, operations, objects, and subjects.
-There are a few different models that Security+ candidates must understand:
+- Access control models: in order to implement IAM, it is necessary to have a way of defining what an object (a user or a process) can interact with other securable objects.
+Access control models are responsible for just that: they are used to create a paradigm that defines the relationships among permissions, operations, objects and subjects.
+There are a few different models that Security+ candidates must understand.

-- MAC: In the mandatory access control model, users have limited power (or even no power at all) for defining who can access their files.
-Access policies are enforced by the system administrator, for example, by creating clearance levels for users and classifying data (i.e., public, confidential, secret, or top secret).
-A user with the clearance level “secret” can access data classified within this category, but cannot grant access to another user, even when they are considered data-owners.
+- MAC: in the mandatory access control model, users have limited power (or even no power at all) for defining who can access their files.
+Access policies are enforced by the system administrator, for example, by creating clearance levels for users and classifying data (public, confidential, secret or top secret).
+A user with the clearance level of secret can access data classified within this category, but cannot grant access to another user, even when they are considered data owners.

-- DAC: Using the discretionary access control model, users can be defined as a “data owners,” which means that they can determine who can access specific resources within their ownership.
-For example, a user can create a file and set it up in a way that other users, a group of users, or a process can read, change, or even delete it.
+- DAC: using the discretionary access control model, users can be defined as data owners, which means that they can determine who can access specific resources within their ownership.
+For example, a user can create a file and set it up in a way that other users, a group of users or a process can read, change or even delete it.

-- ABAC: Attribute-based access control is a paradigm in which access rights are granted to users through the use of policies that combine attributes (i.e., user attributes, resource attributes, object, environment attributes) together.
+- ABAC: attribute-based access control is a paradigm in which access rights are granted to users through the use of policies that combine attributes (user attributes, resource attributes, object or environment attributes) together.
 ABAC supports Boolean logic so it can create rules based on IF-THEN situations, taking into consideration who is making the request, the resource, and the action.
 For example, if the requestor is an admin, allow him to change (action) a user password (object).

 - Proximity cards: it is quite common to use proximity cards to grant access to doors or door locks.
 The user simply moves the card close to the reader and presto!
 The door unlocks.
 In truth the proximity card is a passive device, powered inductively from the reader, that stores a small amount of information, usually a single identifier.
 Once read, this identifier is validated and either grants or denies access.

-In the end, the implementation of IAM controls is a ratter important subject in the Security+ exam, so candidates should prepare accordingly.
-The InfoSec Institute offers a five-day Security+ Course Overview, providing IT professionals with the most comprehensive accelerated learning experience.
+In the end, the implementation of IAM controls is a rather important subject in the Security+ exam, so candidates should prepare accordingly.